SQRDmitry/php-google-spreadsheet-client/README.md

 ### How to use

-Create CellFeed instance from CellFeedInsert providing WorkSheet you want insert to.
+Create instance from CellFeedInsert providing WorkSheet you want insert to.

 ```php
 $spreadsheet = 'MyTable.xlsx';